antonio-alexander/lv-architecture/README.md

 lv-architecture-interface-dom-sub attempts to show a specific use case where a main interface is **dom**inate for multiple **sub**interfaces using subpanels.

 For more information, check out [README.md](./interface-dom-sub/README.md)

+## launcher (lv-architecture-launcher)

+lv-architecture-launcher shows a way to combine one or more interfaces and functional components into a complete application.

+For more information, check out [README.md](./launcher/README.md)